Frederick Hitch: Details

 Born in Southgate, in Middlesex, he joined the British Army and served as a private in the 2nd Battalion, 24th Regiment of Foot (later The South Wales Borderers).
-Frederick Hitch was illiterate, and when he joined the army he signed the official enlistment forms with a cross [X].
 During the Anglo-Zulu War, aged 22, he fought at the Battle of Rorke's Drift (22–23 January 1879), and was awarded the VC for his actions.
 The citation was published in the London Gazette:

 The soldiers were assisted in passing out ammunition by Padre George Smith.
 Hitch was severely wounded during the action, and was still in the Royal Victoria Military Hospital, Netley, Southampton when he received his medal from Queen Victoria.
 He was one of the eleven recipients of the VC awarded for their part in the battle.

 Later life

-Hitch's wounds were so severe that they led to his discharge from service.
+Hitch's wounds were so severe that they led to his discharge from service on 25 August 1879, having served 2 years and 6 months.
 He then moved from job to job, unable to perform manual work due to the damage to his arm he had received during the battle.
 He married in 1883, but reportedly found life difficult living on his disability pension from the government, which amounted to just £10 a year.
 In 1901, whilst climbing a ladder he suffered a fall.
 When he awoke in hospital his VC, which he always wore, had been stolen.
 Another version is that he was given a position in Whitehall as a ceremonial guard and his VC was cut off his chest and he was knocked to the ground.
 In this version his VC was replaced by the regiment.
 His missing VC later reappeared at auction and was bought by Hitch's descendants for £85.
 Both the original and the replacement are in the regimental museum.

 Forced to pay for a new one from his own pocket, Hitch also lost his job soon afterwards when he was accused of faking the fall to hide the fact that he had sold his medal to raise funds.
 This has never been proven.
 Hitch had eight children, and managed to land a steady job as driver of a smart horse-drawn cab (pulled by his own pair of horses), which he later exchanged for a motor taxi cab.
 This provided him with a comfortable income for some years.